 I’ve written about this part before throughout a few posts on my blog, so I’ll just summarise here:

-I have just discovered Plottr, and I am loving it.
-I’m planning a four-book series, the first two books to be published in 2022, and with this app I can see the finish line already.
-This tool has already helped me ‘plot’ out the outlines of the first two books and I’m eager to continue using it.
+I have just discovered Plottr, and while it’s a great tool, there are learning curves since it’s still fairly new.
+I’m planning a four-book series, the first two books to be published in 2022, and with this app I can see the finish line.
+This tool has already helped me ‘plot’ out the outlines of the first two books and I’m keen to continue using it.
 This process is imperative while writing a series, particularly this one, as timelines interchange and the stories weave throughout the books.

 There is a free trial for Plottr but join the FB group (listed below) and you’ll see how much this tool is still being developed to incorporate the needs of authors.
-Until then, I’m plodding ahead with my new series using this amazing tool!
+Until then, I’m plodding ahead with it, to see how it goes.